t-siri/portfolio-2021/_pages/work/kindred-admin.md

 {% contentfor outcome %}
-We did high fedility prototypes.
+We did high fidelity prototypes.
 These prototypes included multiple UX solutions for multiple use cases such as the dashboard, tables and file upload.

 Once we have prototyped, the developers started the frontend development and I customised the styling using Harmony's Library.
 I styled using SCSS and with Harmony's pre-defined styles I was able to accomplish these customisations rapidly.
 {% endcontentfor %}